 Creative Lighting Grant Scheme

-As part of that initiative, the Creative Lighting Grant Scheme will assist in funding and producing 'decorative lighting outcomes' as part of the City of Lights Strategy 2017, in response to three themes:
+As part of that initiative, the Creative Lighting Grant Scheme will assist in funding and producing 'creative lighting outcomes' as part of the City of Lights Strategy 2017, in response to three themes:

 - Lighting for Occasion